John Cockcroft: Early life and education

+The house in Walsden, Todmorden, where Cockcroft lived from the age of two until he was 28-years-old.

 John Douglas Cockcroft was born on 27 May 1897 in Todmorden, England, the eldest son of John Arthur Cockcroft, a mill owner, and Annie Maude Fielden.
 He had four younger brothers; Eric, Philip, Keith and Lionel.
 His early education was at the Church of England school in Walsden from 1901 to 1908, at Todmorden Elementary School from 1908 to 1909, and at Todmorden Secondary School from 1909 to 1914, where he played football and cricket.
 Among the girls at the school was his future wife, Eunice Elizabeth Crabtree.
 In 1914, he won a County Major Scholarship, West Riding of Yorkshire, to the Victoria University of Manchester, where he studied mathematics.

 The Great War broke out in August 1914.
 Cockcroft completed his first year at Manchester in June 1915.
 He joined the Officers' Training Corps there, but did not wish to become an officer.
 During the summer break he worked at a YMCA canteen at Kinmel Camp in Wales.
 He enlisted in the British Army on 24 November 1915.
 On 29 March 1916, he joined the 59th Training Brigade, Royal Field Artillery, where he was trained as a signaller.
 He was then posted to B Battery, 92nd Field Artillery Brigade, one of the units of the 20th (Light) Division, on the Western Front.

 Cockcroft participated in the Advance to the Hindenburg Line and the Third Battle of Ypres.
 He applied for a commission, and was accepted.
 He was sent to Brighton in February 1918 to learn about gunnery, and in April 1918, to the Officer Candidate School in Weedon Bec in Northamptonshire, where he was trained as a field artillery officer.
 He was commissioned as a lieutenant in the Royal Field Artillery on 17 October 1918.